So, you clean the habitat daily. You provide a healthy diet of insects, freeze-dried

 Give your gecko a bath after shedding takes place as you can use this as a way to help get rid of excess skin.
 If you don’t see shed skin, bathing is not necessary unless you would like to help them get hydrated.

-You should fill a moist hide with coco fibre and spray some water there when you notice your gecko begin to shed.
+You should fill a moist hide with sphagnum moss and spray some water there when you notice your gecko begin to shed.
 He will look pale and white when this happens.

 You may also allow your leo to have a soak in the water dish in his habitat.
 Be sure that you change the water once he has done this-and also verify the water is not dangerously deep.